WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 * **Normalizes dysfunction** (advising workarounds like PD30A notes rather than demanding systemic reform)
 * **Reproduces dysfunction** (counseling against transparency applications to avoid professional liability for "unrealistic" advice)

-Layer 3 occupies a critical position: legal professionals don't merely mediate between institutional design and user experience—**they actively stabilize the system through repeated practice**.
-By translating dysfunction into "how things work," they ensure its persistence without requiring conspiracy or bad faith.
-The question is whether this stabilization serves access to justice or perpetuates the double transparency deficit (§7.0.1).
-Through repeated courtroom exposure, solicitors and barristers internalize judicial preferences about transparency.
-They then advise clients to align with these preferences, creating feedback loops that stabilize existing power structures.
-This **system stabilization function**—where professionals reproduce patterns they observe rather than challenge them—is central to understanding why the "reality gap" persists despite progressive doctrine and reform announcements.
+Layer 3 occupies a critical position: legal professionals don't merely mediate between institutional design and user experience—**they actively stabilize the system through repeated practice**, normalizing the accommodation of dysfunction documented in this layer.
+When solicitors advise clients that "publication unlikely if other party objects" or "order transcript immediately; expect delays," they translate the six judicially-addressed design failures into navigable obstacles while rendering the nine judicially-unreachable failures (form confusion, infrastructure voids, resource deficits) invisible through workarounds and risk management.
+This professional mediation function—where lawyers teach parties to work around rather than challenge systemic barriers—is central to understanding why hollow infrastructure persists: **the system's dysfunctions become incorporated into professional competence rather than targeted for reform**.
+Layer 3 will examine whether solicitors and barristers challenge the accommodation dynamic or reproduce it, and whether professional practice makes the 60% of judicially-unreachable design failures visible to clients or masks them through procedural expertise.

 ### 7.2.8.2 Gap 2: User Experience (Layer 4)